Peter-Paul/loan_system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+Navigate to the the `loans` folder and run the following commands as instructed

+## Install Node Modules
+Run `npm install` to install all node modules within the `package-lock.json` file

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.